+Conway's Law.
 Conway's law is an adage named after computer programmer Melvin Conway, who introduced the idea in 1968; it was first dubbed Conway's law by participants at the 1968 National Symposium on Modular Programming.
-It states that " organizations which design systems ... are constrained to produce designs which are copies of the communication structures of these organizations Although sometimes construed as humorous, Conway's law was intended as a valid sociological observation.
+It states that organizations which design systems ... are constrained to produce designs which are copies of the communication structures of these organizations Although sometimes construed as humorous, Conway's law was intended as a valid sociological observation.

 Apple's internal development practices.
 "Any software that does much of anything is going to have some kind of learning curve associated with it.

 Indeed, he’s not really one for speaking in public much at all.
 So it was with a sense of keen anticipation that a group of 700 or so Londoners descended on the Royal Geographical Society in posh South Kensington to hear Ive in conversation with Sir Christopher Frayling, rector of the Royal College of Art.

 After describing Apple’s process of delivering consumers with a succession of presents (“really good ideas wrapped up in other really good ideas” — in other words, great software in fabulous hardware in beautiful packaging), he asked the question many have asked in their time: “How the f*ck do you do that?”
 (South by Southwest is at ease with its panelists speaking earthily.)
 Then he went into a few details: Pixel Perfect Mockups This, Lopp admitted, causes a huge amount of work and takes an enormous amount of time.
 But, he added, “it removes all ambiguity.”
 Stifling security marks Apple corporate culture.
 Apple's security culture The level of secrecy in Apple's corporate culture is "super paranoid," say people with experience in the company.

 The issue has come into particular focus with news of a liver transplant performed on CEO Steve Jobs, which despite its relevance to workers and investors has been kept outside of public knowledge for two months.
 A senior official, typically said to be more open to talking with the media, has refused to disclose anything to the New York Times.
 "Just can't do it.
 Too sensitive," he says.
 Applepeels.

 My first official day was November 26, 1984.
 In one of the few moves in those days targeted at saving money, my partner and I did not get to start until after the sales conference that year.
 We were sure they just did not want to spend the money for another two tickets to Hawaii from Halifax, Nova Scotia.
 Applepeels: The Apple Corporate Culture.
 For many years, the most challenging management task at Apple was keeping your employees from working themselves to death.
 I can remember leaving the office at eight or nine o'clock at night and having to remind very dedicated system engineers that they had families and lives outside of Apple.

 AMR praised Apple’s “embedded innovation, networked supply and demand shaping”.
 It also highlighted the company’s effective use of vertical integration as a strategy, in particular the purchase of chipmaker Intrinsity “acquired by Apple to ‘steal a march’ on competitors looking to enhance the performance of mobile devices”.

 If the device is something new, they can't just use off the shelf parts to put it together (can they?).
 I am having trouble imagining different groups of people working on independent projects that are ultimately supposed to fit together into a working device.
 Lets take the original iPod.
 Someone high up had to come up with the idea for a hard drive based music player... okay fine... now what's the next step?